 Some Last Thoughts:

 Recently, I have joined Yotta to see how it works.
-It is quite exciting, and I hope that I can do some calculations of my own to determine that rate that my money will be receiving.
+It is quite exciting, and I hope that I can do some calculations of my own to determine the rate that my money will be receiving.
 On top of that, this app should help people to save more.